-Using the Authentication Servers tab under System > User Manager, RADIUS and LDAP servers may be defined as authentication sources.
-See Support Throughout pfSense for information on where these servers may be used in pfSense currently.
+From the pfSense® WebGUI, using the Authentication Servers tab under System > User Manager, RADIUS and LDAP servers may be defined as authentication sources.
+See Support Throughout pfSense for information on where these servers may be used in pfSense software currently.
 To add a new server from this screen, click Add.
 To edit an existing server, click next to its entry.

 For additional information, you may access the Hangouts Archive to view the August 2015 Hangout on RADIUS and LDAP.